 Track receipt of your hardcopy documents and your application status by logging into your GSAS application.

-It is your responsibility to ensure that all components of your application package have been received/date stamped by the application deadline.
+It is your responsibility to ensure that all components of your application package have been received by the FHD program office and date-stamped no later than the application deadline.

 Allow sufficient time prior to the deadline for the assembled package containing transcripts, etc. to be received by the FHD Program Office.
 The Faculty recommends you allow at least eight (8) weeks for this.
 Please ensure that your former institution does not send your transcripts directly to Athabasca University's Registrar's Office.
 You must assemble and mail/courier the Hardcopy Materials Package directly to the FHD Graduate Program Office (address above).